Har8899/Regressions/README.md

 # Regressions
-Learning about Regressions model and how they work
+Learning about Machine Learning Regression models and how they work